Metres of Roman comedy: Percussiōnēs

-In his editions, Richard Bentley wrote an acute accent on the 1st, 3rd, and 5th long elements of a senarius, but Lindsay, following Terentianus, wrote one on the 2nd, 4th and 6th; in the trochaic septenarius, both agreed in accenting the 1st, 3rd, 5th and 7th long element.
+Richard Bentley in the 17th/18th century followed the same practice.
 On the other hand, Gratwick in his edition of the Menaechmi edition, and Barsby in his edition of Terence's Eunuchus, mark the position of the strong element in each foot in the iambo-trochaic metres.
 It is argued that this can help the student with reading the verse aloud.
-An example is the following iambic septenarius (Terence Phormio 820), where the three elisions (s(um), ses(e), fratr(i)), the brevis breviāns (utŭt), and the pronunciation of meae as one syllable by synizesis make the rhythm of the line difficult for the untrained reader unless the ictus is marked:
+An example is the following iambic septenarius (Terence Phormio 820), where the three elisions (s(um), ses(e), fratr(i)), the brevis breviāns (utŭt), and the pronunciation of meae as one syllable by synizesis make the rhythm of the line difficult for the untrained reader unless the ictus is marked at least every other foot: